laymonage/slides-student-maintainer/slides.md

 [slides.laymonage.com/student-maintainer](https://slides.laymonage.com/student-maintainer)

 <!--
-That's it from me, thank you for listening to this talk, and I hope you found it useful.
+That's it from me, thank you, I hope you found it useful.
 -->